Bird flu in Ottawa, Kingston and western Ontario has farmers, wildlife watchers on alert | CBC News

 Last week, a volunteer with bird rescue group Safe Wings Ottawa confirmed a bystander's report of a disoriented goose by the Rideau River shore near Billings Bridge.

-While bird flu cases are found every year, they are usually of the low-pathogenic sort, unlike the strain currently striking Canada and other parts of the globe, said Brian Stevens, a wildlife pathologist for the cooperative's Ontario office.
+While bird flu cases are found every year, they are usually of the low-pathogenic sort — unlike the strain currently striking Canada and other parts of the globe, said a wildlife pathologist for the co-operative's Ontario office.

 "Any time we have a highly pathogenic strain, there is always that concern that it could jump into both commercial or backyard flocks of poultry."